2024 (2) – Agoraphobes Anonymous

 — James Baldwin

-Dimari and Miles were the most athletic hikers, and they kept distancing themselves from the group, finding it more comfortable to hike with a strident rhythm.
-They often waited for us, but I could tell they wanted to just keep going.
-I was calm and careful, owing to my long history of leg injuries, but was pleased to find my wheels were well aligned for this trip.
+Dimari and Miles were the most athletic hikers in our group, and they kept distancing themselves from the lesser mortals, finding it more comfortable to hike with a strident rhythm.
+At first, they often stopped and waited for us to catch up, but I could tell they wanted to just keep going.
+For my part, I was calm and careful, owing to my long history of leg injuries.
+As the cranky gears warmed up, and the oil started to flow, I was pleased to find my wheels were well aligned for this trip.
+My left knee, which had been so mysteriously weak and painful earlier in the year, was fully recovered, and stronger than I remembered for many years.
+The rough and rocky first parts of the trail were always a challenge after soft city living, but I maintained my pace and regular breathing.
+So far, so good.
 The temperature was almost 80 by the time we crossed the bridge and headed up the dusty switchbacks to access the ridge.
-Getting into the rocky edges of the forest, I noticed that the trail had been rerouted in places, avoiding the biggest deadfalls and obstacles.
+Getting into the ragged, crusty edges of the forest, I noticed that the trail had been rerouted in places, avoiding the biggest deadfalls and obstacles.
 I caught up with Dimari and Miles, and together we waited for Sam and Jordan, who were far behind by now.

-Suddenly, we heard voices coming down the trail, and a most astonishing sight: a woman on crutches!
+Suddenly, we heard voices coming down the trail, and a most astonishing group of hikers came into view, including a woman on crutches!
 She was about 50, a bit heavy, and unable to put any weight on her left ankle.
-She was accompanied by 2 other hikers that appeared to be her husband and son, and a pair of medical personnel (who must have brought the crutches up the trail).
+She was accompanied by two other hikers that appeared to be her husband and son, and a pair of medical personnel in matching t-shirts (these must have been the ones who brought the crutches up the trail).
 Several things were immediately apparent: the woman was in a lot of pain, and had been using the crutches for quite a while already.
-She was still game, and gritted her teeth at us in the shape of a smile.
-“Don’t fall!” she offered by way of ironic advice.
-We gave her so much encouragement and respect, suppressing the urge to applaud her grit and determination.
-The medical guys were carefully descending the trail backwards – one in front of her, one in back – and they all moved at an understandably slow and delicate pace.
+She was tired and sweaty, but still game, and gritted her teeth at us in the shape of a smile.
+“Don’t fall!” she offered with obvious irony.
+The three of us stood at attention, giving her so much encouragement and respect, suppressing the urge to applaud her grit and determination.
+The medical guys were carefully descending the trail – one in front of her (going backwards), and one in back – and they all moved at an understandably slow and delicate pace.
 It was going to take her a very long time to make it down to the cars like that!
-Her face was red and sweaty, but she tried to be cheerful in spite of the hardship.
+Her face was red and sweaty, but she still managed to be cheerful in spite of the hardship.
 “It’s so beautiful up here!” she exclaimed with sincerity, and turned her attention back to using the crutches.
-Jordan and Sam arrived, and were suitably impressed – both by the woman’s fortitude, and the seriousness of an injury far away from medical assistance.
+Jordan and Sam arrived just as they passed us, and they, too, were suitably impressed – both by the woman’s fortitude, and the seriousness of an injury far away from medical assistance.

-When they had passed, we all wished her (and each other) the best of luck, and continued on our way – like zebras that just lost one of their herd to the lions.
-We made it to the Twin Towers by 12:30, where the air was still comfortably cool.
+When the motley crew of backpacking refugees had disappeared down the trail, we all wished the brave woman the best of luck, and cautiously continued on our way — like zebras that had just lost one of their herd to the lions.
+Owing to Sam’s slow-and-steady approach, we didn’t get to the Twin Towers until 12:30, but the air was still comfortably cool.
 I checked the creek bed for azaleas like I always do, but found no sign of blossoms.
 The climate wasn’t regular anymore, so it was beyond my ken to tell whether it was too early, or too late in the season.
-Sam was duly impressed by the woman on crutches; for all the right reasons.
-Everyone agreed we would take the hint, and be extra careful.
-I knew that disaster could happen at any time, having experienced scary falls up here, myself.
-We ate a quick lunch, and headed off for the more challenging parts of the trail.
-Sam didn’t complain (that I could hear), but she became even more deliberate.
+Sam chattered brightly like a sparrow, and was duly impressed by the woman on crutches; for all the right reasons.
+Everyone agreed we would take the hint, and be extra careful ourselves.
+I knew that disaster could happen at any time, having experienced a few scary falls up there, myself.
+We ate a quick trail lunch, refilled our bottles from the creek, and headed off for the more challenging parts of the trail.
+Sam didn’t complain (that I could hear), but she became even more deliberate when we hit the steep, bushy parts of the trail.
 I wound up going ahead at my own pace, but stopping frequently in places where I could keep her and Jordan in sight.
-He was big and strong now – approaching 200 pounds, and stayed close to her at all times.
-I started using my oxygen now that we were over 4,000 feet up, just to allay any problems.
-Meanwhile, it was getting HOT, and the others were far ahead of us.
+He was big and strong now – approaching 200 pounds – and he stayed close to her at all times.
+I lagged back with them, as I was feeling the effects of altitude already, and I started using my oxygen, since we were over 4,000 feet up.
+There was lots of water on the trail from continued snow melt.
 Sam’s slow pace was causing our party to be exposed on the open parts of the trail during the hottest part of the day.
-The tall ferns and aldersnarl parts of the trail were particularly hot and humid, pushing 100 degrees in places.
-There was lots of water on the trail from continued snowmelt.
+The tall ferns and moist “aldersnarl” parts of the trail were particularly steamy; pushing 100 degrees in places.
+All this time, it kept getting hotter, and the others were somewhere far ahead of us.

-By now, Sam was looking pretty tired, but she was still game, and Jordan ministered to her every need.
+By about 2:00 Sam was looking pretty tired, but she was still game, and Jordan ministered to her every need.
 When they reached my shady spot, I offered her one of my oxygen bottles to perk up her metabolism.
 She had scratches all over her legs, and seemed pretty spent already.
-We were almost to the pools below Big Bear, but still had the most challenging part ahead: the crossover to Little Bear Lake!
+I wanted to reach the lake before nighttime, of course, but was enjoying the long rests while waiting for the young couple.
+It gave me a chance to enjoy the many wildflowers in bloom, and relax with the rhythm of the trees and abundant plant life along the trail.
+We were almost to the pools below Big Bear, but still had to tackle the most challenging part after that: the crossover to Little Bear Lake!
 I began to consider alternative spots where we might spend the night, as the sun was advancing towards the western rim already.
-Spirits were lifted noticeably when we reached the pools, where we took a long rest and considered our options.
+Spirits were lifted noticeably when we reached the pools and found Dimari and Miles enjoying a long rest, and considering our options.
 Everyone, including Sam, wanted to press on the Little Bear, and I figured we had about 2-3 hours of daylight left.
-At least the sun would be at an angle on the hot, exposed rocks of Dis Butte as we crossed up and over.
-We all preferred the rugged rocks to the steamy, tangled “alderfuck” we had just passed through.
+At least the sun would be at a favorable angle as we crossed up and over, oblique to the hot, exposed rocks of Dis Butte.
+We all preferred the open, rugged rocks to the humid, tangled “alderfuck” we had just passed through.
 How did that lady on crutches ever make it through there?

 It was hovering close to 100 when we set off towards the preferred route over the Lego cliffs.
 Sam was moving very slowly now, using her hands, and often Jordan’s as well.
 Dimari, Miles, and I went ahead to scout the best routes, taking the familiar shortcut across the gully.
 There was a 10-15 foot drop there, where one had to proceed along an uneven ledge using handholds.
-Just when we were getting close to the final crossing up to Wee Bear, we heard Sam sobbing and shrieking far behind us!
-Fearing an injury, we dropped our packs with concern.
-Miles scurried off back to where they were, apparently in that gully where we couldn’t see them.
+All the sudden, just when we were getting close to the final crossing up to Wee Bear, we heard Sam sobbing and shrieking far behind us!
+Fearing an injury, we quickly dropped our packs with concern.
+Miles scurried off back to where they were, apparently still in that gully (where we couldn’t see them).
 “I’m afraid of heights!” we heard Sam scream, and that was both a relief and a shock.
-Apparently she was uninjured, but immobilized with fear, and wouldn’t stop sobbing.
-Dimari and I looked at each other.
+Apparently she was uninjured, but quite immobilized with fear, and she wouldn’t stop sobbing.
+Dimari and I grimaced at each other.
 This didn’t look good!
-The sun was nearly setting behind the rim from where we were, and we considered our options for about a half hour more.
+The sun was close to disappearing behind the rim where we waited, and we grimly considered our options for about a half hour more.
 Could we carry her and her pack?
 Should we let them camp there, on the rocky slope?
 It was too late to go back to the pools.

-There wasn’t any time or energy to explore.
-Mosquitoes were already dropping out of the trees, above a big puddle of melted snow where they had been hatching in droves.
-Now, we were the only meals available at the entire lake!
+There really wasn’t any time or energy to explore.
+Mosquitoes were already dropping out of the trees, above a big puddle of melted snow where they had been hatching in droves for many days.
+As it turned out, we were the only campers, which also made us the only meals available at the entire lake!
 We had set up the tents away from the forest, but repellent was a must.
-There wasn’t much time for exploring.
-We cooked a hasty dinner while we could still see, then everyone jumped in the lake to wash off the trail dust and sweat before retiring in our nylon cocoons.
-I slept well, waking frequently, with vivid dreams about a military invasion of Little Bear Lake.
+We cooked a hasty dinner while we could still see, then everyone jumped in the lake to wash off the trail dust and sweat before retiring into our nylon cocoons.
+I slept well, waking frequently, with vivid dreams about a long, drawn-out military invasion of Little Bear Lake.
 Outside, the mosquitoes buzzed in close order drill across my tent, whining in utter frustration at the scent of so much blood that couldn’t be reached!
-There was no moon, so the starts were bright and numerous across the sky, and we all slept like the dead.
+There was no moon, so the stars were bright and numerous across the sky, sweetly shimmering in the warm atmosphere, but we were all oblivious to their charms as we slept like the dead.

-We woke to another clear day that promised to be HOT again.
-Temps down in the valley were expected to reach 105.
-Through the mesh of my tent, I could see many vampire bugs were waiting for breakfast to be served, so I waited inside until the sun rose clear over Cheops.
-I lounged on top of White Bear Rock for a while, writing in my notebook, waiting for the others to arise.
+I woke to another clear day that promised to be hotter than the day before.
+Temperatures down in the valley were expected to reach 105.
+Through the mesh of my tent, I could see a ghastly queue of vampire bugs waiting for breakfast to be served, so I peacefully lingered inside until our friend Sol rose clear over the top of Cheops.
+The new rays of sunlight were already warm on the skin, and it drove the unspeakable insect fiends back to their hiding places.
+I made a very strong cup of coffee, gathered a few things, and lounged on top of White Bear Rock for a while, just writing in my notebook and enjoying the magnificence of the morning.
+The shadow curtain on the far wall pulled slowly down, revealing a jeweled mosaic of green and gray, as I waited for the others to arise.

 Later in the morning, Miles succeeded in goading the others to jump off the rock.
 It took him a while, and it seemed he had inherited his dad’s gift for convincing other people to do things.
 Jordan was first to take the plunge from 8 feet, then of course Sam had to jump in after him, and after much vocal consternation about the exact spot from which to jump, Miles followed.
 I was on top of WBR the whole time, and eventually Sam came up to my level (about 25 feet above the water), and jumped in feet first!
 I cheered her efforts in beating out the boys, but wondered what had suddenly happened to her fear of heights.
 Of course Jordan had to complete the same level, as they often played video games together.
 Miles wasn’t ready for such a bold leap, after all his badgering of others to do it.
 My own jumping days were over – I couldn’t even navigate a puddle safely anymore – but I vicariously enjoyed watching others do what I had done many times before!